What role do volunteers play?

 What rewards do volunteers obtain?

-Volunteers say that working with people who are close to death is very rewarding.
+Volunteers say that working with people at end of life is extremely rewarding.
 People are often very honest and ‘real’ at this time and are keen to make their remaining life as meaningful as possible.
 Despite the risk of emotional vulnerability, volunteers find that the rewards include the privilege of sharing important moments with patients and their families, the opportunity to re-assess their own lives and the special satisfaction that comes with helping.

 How do I become a volunteer?